-It can be tough to convince users — especially those challenged by shrinking travel budgets — to avoid the temptation and draw of free wireless Internet.
+It can be tough to convince users — especially those challenged by shrinking travel budgets — to avoid the temptation and draw of free wireless Internet access.
 When employers can’t or won’t pay for unlimited wireless Internet, employees get creative.
 Why should they waste thankless hours waiting for planes and trains when they could be using Free Public WiFi to catch up on mail, download iTunes, or watch a little Slingbox?

 But why does Free Public WiFi exist on so many devices and in so many different venues?
-What can you do to mitigate this risk to your enterprise data?

-2. Unless your business actually requires ad hoc mode wireless, configure all wireless clients to disable this feature.
+- Unless your business actually requires ad hoc mode wireless, configure all wireless clients to disable this feature.
 If you must enable ad hoc mode, look for client options that will notify users when ad hoc connections are formed.

 - Install and use a reputable virtual private network (VPN) service on all mobile devices and computers before connecting to any Wi-Fi network.

 A VPN creates a “secure tunnel” where information sent over a Wi-Fi connection is encrypted, making data sent to and from your device more secure.

 By using a secure virtual private network (VPN) on your smartphones and computers, your web traffic will be encrypted and your data will be safe from interception by a hacker.

 - Have malicious website blocking enabled on your browser.
 While newer web browsers have some form of malicious site blocking built-in, using plugins like the NoScript security suite on Firefox, for example, can help with this.